SystemsApproach/security/systems.rst

 rather, are not concerned about their email being used for marketing purposes).
 In contrast, PGP is an option for users that put a premium on privacy and being certain about who they are exchanging messages with.
-The availability of easy-to-use client software is now making that option more viable.
+The availability of easy-to-use client software has made that option more viable over time.

 PGP’s confidentiality and receiver authentication depend on the receiver of a message having a public key that is known to the sender.
 To